apache/drill/_docs/data-sources-and-file-formats/040-parquet-format.md

 When a read of Parquet data occurs, Drill loads only the necessary columns of data, which reduces I/O. Reading only a small piece of the Parquet data from a data file or table, Drill can examine and analyze all values for a column across multiple files.
 You can create a Drill table from one format and store the data in another format, including Parquet.

 ## Writing Parquet Files
 CREATE TABLE AS (CTAS) can use any data source provided by the storage plugin.
-To write Parquet data using the CTAS command, set the session store.format option as shown in the next section.
+To write Parquet data using the CTAS command, set the `session store.format` option as shown in [Configuring the Parquet Storage Format]({{site.baseurl}}/docs/parquet-format/#configuring-the-parquet-storage-format).
 Alternatively, configure the storage plugin to point to the directory containing the Parquet files.

 Although the data resides in a single table, Parquet output generally consists of multiple files that resemble MapReduce output having numbered file names,  such as 0_0_0.parquet in a directory.

+###Date Value Auto-Correction
+As of Drill 1.10, Drill writes standard Parquet date values.
+Drill also has an automatic correction feature that automatically detects and corrects corrupted date values that Drill wrote into Parquet files prior to Drill 1.10.

+By default, the automatic correction feature is turned on and works for dates up to 5,000 years into the future.
+In the unlikely event that Drill needs to write dates thousands of years into the future, turn the auto-correction feature off.

+To disable the auto-correction feature, navigate to the storage plugin configuration and change the `autoCorrectCorruptDates` option in the Parquet configuration to “false”, as shown in the example below:

+       "formats": {
+           "parquet": {
+             "type": "parquet",
+             "autoCorrectCorruptDates": false
+           }

+Alternatively, you can set the option to false when you issue a query, as shown in the following example:

+       SELECT l_shipdate, l_commitdate FROM table(dfs.`/drill/testdata/parquet_date/dates_nodrillversion/drillgen2_lineitem`
+       (type => 'parquet', autoCorrectCorruptDates => false)) LIMIT 1;

 ### Configuring the Parquet Storage Format
 To read or write Parquet data, you need to include the Parquet format in the storage plugin format definitions.
 The `dfs` plugin definition includes the Parquet format.